Blady-Com/gnoga/docs/user_guide.md

 If gnoga was installed use make install then you can skip the next step.

-In our gpr file, let's modify where to find gnoga by editting ~/workspace/hello/src/hello.gpr and setting the first line to read
+In our gpr file, let's modify where to find gnoga by editing ~/workspace/hello/src/hello.gpr and setting the first line to read

 ```
 with "../../gnoga/src/gnoga.gpr";